Our0Boros/python-skillshare-beginner/class/README.md

 	def describe_backlight(self): # This will override the same method name in the parent class
-		"""The kindle fire does not have a backlight""" print('The color screen lets you read in the dark') print("The back light of this ereader allows you to read in the dark")
+		"""The kindle fire does not have a backlight""" print('The color screen lets you read in the dark')
 ```